Club Rambutan Origins (and other ramblings)

 Well, clearly it's not just that, but ask any of our 21 team members and you’ll come to understand how essential it is to our dynamic.
 For the most part, our work is play.
 But like, strategized play - think UNO with the blank wild cards that you can write ridiculous rules in that might not always make sense, but everyone trusts the process and it ends up being really fun.

-In all seriousness, CR exists today all thanks to a crucial vibe check and a little alcohol.
-Our origin story rings true to how we continue to operate and market ourselves today: always humorously, somewhat spontaneously, and without a doubt authentically.
+In all honesty, CR exists today all thanks to a crucial vibe check and a little alcohol.
+Our origin story rings true to how we continue to market ourselves today: always humorously, somewhat spontaneously, and without a doubt authentically.

 Fun fact: the foundation of CR was actually laid out nearly one full year before the literal idea formulated in my brain.
 Unbeknownst to me, it all began on the last day of 2022.
 I was about to spend my last New Year’s Eve ever in Phoenix, because I had abruptly decided to pack up and get on a one-way flight to Oakland at the turn of the new year.
 I had come to the intrinsic realization that my chapter in the desert was coming to a close, and that it was time for me to go - so I did exactly that.